NOC-OI/shell-extras/_episodes/09-awk.md

 - "Use the for loop to cycle through an array"
 ---

 AWK is a tool for manipulating and filtering complex data.
-This chapter requires understanding of previous shell chapters and any programming language.
+It stands for Aho, Weinberger, and Kernighan, the designers of this prgoram.
+This chapter requires understanding of previous shell lessons and any programming language.

 Let's start.